Darshanzzz/ansible-proj-env/proj-env/roles/common/README.md

 Function:
-- Adds all the hostname to ip address resolution added to the /etc/hosts file
-- Disables firewalld on all nodes
+- Adds all the hostname to ip address resolution added to the /etc/hosts file Starts firewalld service on all nodes
-- Enables http port on all nodes
+- Enables http port on firewalld

 Requirements
 ------------